Letter # 3

 I love us for real,

 Tears are often enough.
 Follow them to healing.
 To wholeness.
-As Toni said, water always has a way finding its way back to itself.
+As Toni said, water always has a way of finding its way back to itself.
 If only our memory could be so perfect.

 Explanation of the thinking behind "water" (subtitles available):